use-inkubator/Ecosystem-Grants/applications/decentralized_oracles.md

 ## Future Plans

-We will help other teams to use these oracles and we will provide the help to customize them in function of their business.
+We will help other teams to use these oracles and customize them in function of their business.

-We will deploy these oracles as phat bricks to allow the developers to deploy custom, no-code oracles in few minutes!
+We will deploy these oracles as phat bricks to allow the developers to deploy custom, no-code oracles in few minutes.

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Bounty Program?** Personal recommendation of the Phala Team.
+**How did you hear about the Bounty Program?**
+Personal recommendation of Phala Team.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Work you have already done.
-We already build the library to query and call ink! smart contracts inner phat contracts: https://github.com/GuiGou12358/phala-blockchain/commits/master/crates/pink-libs/subrpc/src/lib.rs
+We already built the library to query and call ink! smart contracts inner phat contracts:
+https://github.com/GuiGou12358/phala-blockchain/commits/master/crates/pink-libs/subrpc/src/lib.rs

 - If there are any other teams who have already contributed (financially) to the project.
 We are applied in the Phala Builder Program